How to Lower Uric Acid Levels Naturally: 12-Week Protocol

 - Keep meals simple: vegetables + whole grains + low-fat dairy + eggs/tofu + small portions of lean poultry.

-Natural vs medication: what to expect
+Natural methods vs medication: what to expect for uric acid control

 | Approach | Typical impact | Timeline | Best for |